Network your devices correctly

 In the context of Industry 4.0, protocols can be subdivided into three categories:

-- Industrial Ethernet protocols (ProfiNet, Modbus TCP, EtherNet/IP etc.)
+- Industrial Ethernet protocols (e.g. ProfiNet, Modbus TCP, EtherNet/IP)

 Fieldbus is the classic technology that can now be found in almost all Industry 4.0 applications.
 It found its way into factories before the time of Ethernet.
-Industrial Ethernet is enjoying greater growth rates.
-However, at present, the market is equally divided between the two technologies.
+Industrial Ethernet is enjoying significant growth rates, but at present, the industry-wide market is split equally between the two technologies.
 The wireless protocols do not yet play a major part in the industrial sector.
 This is completely different for IoT applications, where we often depend on technologies without a wired connection.